 Artistic Directors Jessica Kennedy and Megan Kennedy

-Jessica Kennedy is Co-Artistic Director of Junk Ensemble.
-Jessica trained in the United States, Dublin and London, completing her degree in Dance and English Literature at Middlesex University, London.
+Jessica Kennedy trained in the United States, Dublin and London, completing a Bachelors Degree in Dance Performance & English Literature at Middlesex University, London and a photography diploma at Dun Laoghaire College of Art & Design.
 She has performed extensively with dance and theatre companies throughout Europe and the UK, including Blast Theory (UK) Retina Dance Company (UK), Tanz Lange (Germany), Firefly Productions (Belgium), Storytelling Unplugged (Romania).
 In Ireland she collaborates regularly with Brokentalkers (Circus Animals' Desertion, The Blue Boy, Frequency 783, In Real Time, On This One Night) and has performed in productions with The Abbey Theatre, The Ark and The Pavilion Theatre.
-She created the award winning and internationally acclaimed film Motion Sickness in 2012, which has screened across 30 festivals worldwide.
-Other film credits include The Wake (Invisible Thread Films/Oonagh Kearney 2013), Turning (Highly Stimulating Productions 2013), Dance Emergency (TG4 2013), Wonder House (JDIFF 2012) and Her Mother’s Daughters (RTÉ 2010/Oonagh Kearney).
-She has lectured at various universities and also performs in the band Everything Shook.
+Jessica co-created the award winning and internationally acclaimed short film Motion Sickness in 2012, which has screened across 30 festivals worldwide, and has choreographed for and performed in numerous film, theatre and opera work.
+Other film credits include Oiche Nollaig na mBan (TG4/Oonagh Kearney 2016), The Wake (Invisible Thread Films/Oonagh Kearney 2013), Turning (Highly Stimulating Productions 2013), Dance Emergency (TG4 2013), Wonder House (JDIFF 2012) and Her Mother’s Daughters (RTÉ 2010/Oonagh Kearney).
+Other choreographic credits include the creation of Songs from a Car Park (Dublin Fringe Festival/RUA RED 2014) and Nixon in China (Wide Open Opera/Bord Gais Theatre 2014).
+Jessica has lectured at various universities and also performs in the band Everything Shook.
 She was awarded Best Female Performer for Dublin Fringe Festival 2006.
-Jessica was Dancer in Residence at RUA RED Arts Centre 2012-13, where she exhibited Walking on white lines.
-Other choreographic credits include the creation of Songs from a Car Park (Dublin Fringe Festival/RUA RED 2014) and Nixon in China (Wide Open Opera/Bord Gais Theatre 2014).
+Jessica was Dance Artist in Residence at RUA RED Arts Centre 2012-13.